iterait/emloop-tensorflow/docs/tutorial.rst

 parametrized.

 .. tip::
-   Try to experiment with the ``fc_size`` parameter.
+   Try to experiment with the ``dense_size`` parameter.
 How small the fully connected layer can be before the performance degrades?

 Next steps